 where $\omega_i, i=1,2$ are fixed linearly independent vectors in $\mathbb{R}^n$.
 An explicit expression for the second eigenvector can then be obtained under perturbation model \eqref{eq:perturbModel}, which we use to calculate the final mis-clustering rate.

 \textbf{Remarks.} While formula~\eqref{eq:M} is obtained under some simplifying assumptions, it provides insights into the nature of spectral clustering. \begin{enumerate} \item [1).]
 The mis-clustering rate increases as $\sigma$ increases. \item [2).]
-By checking the derivative, the right hand side of \eqref{eq:M} is a unimodal function of $\gamma$, minimized at $\gamma =1$ with a fixed $\sigma$.
+By checking the derivative, the right-hand side of \eqref{eq:M} can be seen to be a unimodal function of $\gamma$, minimized at $\gamma =1$ with a fixed $\sigma$.
 Thus the mis-clustering rate decreases as the cluster sizes become more balanced. \item [3).]
 When $\gamma$ is very small, i.e., the clusters are extremely unbalanced, spectral clustering is likely to fail. \end{enumerate} These results are consistent with existing empirical findings.
 In particular, they underscore the important role played by the ratio of two cluster sizes, $\gamma$, on the mis-clustering rate.
-Additionally, our analysis (in the proof of Theorem~\ref{thm:Ncut}) also implies that the best cutoff value (when assigning cluster membership based on the second eigenvector) is not exactly $0$ but shifts slightly towards the center of those components of the second eigenvector that correspond to the smaller cluster.
-A closely related work is \cite{HuangYanNips2008f} which studies end-to-end perturbation and the final mis-clustering rate is {\it approximate} in nature.
+Additionally, our analysis (in the proof of Theorem~\ref{thm:Ncut}) also implies that the best cutoff value (when assigning cluster membership based on the second eigenvector) is not exactly zero but shifts slightly towards the center of those components of the second eigenvector that correspond to the smaller cluster.
+Related work has been presented by \cite{HuangYanNips2008f} who study an end-to-end perturbation yielding a final mis-clustering rate that is \emph{approximate} in nature.
 Theorem~\ref{thm:Ncut} is based on a perturbation model for the affinity matrix and provides, for the first time, a closed-form expression for the mis-clustering rate of spectral clustering under such a model.